MarkoSchuetz/plover-TCIM/Theory Introduction_EN.md

 | `MF`                      | ㄑ、ㄘ         | ㄔ                     |
 | `BPMF`                    | ㄒ、ㄙ         | ㄕ                     |

-* Since ㄗ, ㄘ, ㄙ and ㄐ, ㄑ, ㄒ do not appear with common finals in Chinese, the two sets of initial symbols are overlaid on the same encodings.
+* Since ㄗ, ㄘ, ㄙ and ㄐ, ㄑ, ㄒ do not appear with common rhymes in Chinese, the two sets of consonant symbols are overlaid on the same encodings.

 According to the description above, a simplified diagram can be drawn as follows:

 ![Initials Graph.jpeg](https://github.com/Quisette/TC_steno/blob/master/Pictures/Initials%20Graph.jpeg?raw=true)

-### Finals and segmentation
+### Rhyme and segmentation

-Since Chinese finals include many compound sounds (such as ㄞ, ㄟ, ㄠ, ㄡ, ㄢ, ㄤ, ㄣ, ㄥ, etc.), by converting them into (monosyllabic) segments, they can be input with fewer keystrokes.
+Since Chinese rhymes include many compound sounds (such as ㄞ, ㄟ, ㄠ, ㄡ, ㄢ, ㄤ, ㄣ, ㄥ, etc.), by converting them into (monosyllabic) segments, they can be input with fewer keystrokes.
 Therefore, two official symbols that are no longer common in modern Chinese are introduced here: